inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 a wireless interface.

 Wireless network interfaces are compound modules that implement the :ned:`IWirelessInterface` interface.
-In the following sections we give an overview of the wireless interfaces available in INET.
+In the following sections, we give an overview of the wireless interfaces available in INET.

 .. _ug:sec:interfaces:generic-wireless-interface: